cyberbiont/vscode-profiles/README.md

 ## Motivation

 In VSCode, extensions are important part of functionality... and they can become numerous.
-Extensions are great, but too many of them eat up resources and slow down project load times.
+Extensions are great, but if there are too many, they eat up resources and slow down project load times.

 As a developer, you may want to be able to switch between different development configurations, depending on what you are working on currently.
 If you are working on back-end, you don't need HTML/CSS extensions, if you are working in pure JS, you probably want to be able to temporarily ditch PHP stuff etc. But VSCode doesn't provide a way to manage your extensions set, you can only disable / uninstall each of them inidividually.

 This extension was designed to help you with this problem.

-It was partially inspired by nvm and uses the power of symlinks to maintain several independent extension folders, then switch between them.
-Moreover, to prevent duplication, each extension usually exists only in special `extensions.storage` folder in your USERPROFILE/.vscode directory, and is symlinked to profile folder, this helps us save disk space.
+It was partially inspired by _nvm_ and uses the power of symlinks to maintain several independent extension folders, then switch between them.
+Moreover, to prevent duplication, each extension usually exists only in special `extensions.storage` folder in your USERPROFILE/.vscode directory, and is symlinked to profile folder, that helps us save disk space.
 Each profile therefore is represented with the separate directory, where extensions symlinks are stored.

 ## Features